anthonix/llm.c/README.md

 ./train_gpt2amd
 ```

-The Makefile will build for gfx1100 or gfx90a (whichever is found first), but if you are attempting to cross compile or have mixed devices in your machine, please see the Makefile for various environment variables that determine the build target.
+The Makefile will build for gfx1100 or gfx90a (whichever is found first), but if you are attempting to cross compile or have mixed devices in your machine, please use AMDGPU_TARGETS flag with make, e.g.: make train_gpt2amd AMDGPU_TARGETS=gfx1100.

-## Performance tuning

-Check the Makefile for advanced build options related to performance, e.g., using local builds of Composable Kernels, hipBLAS, hipBLASlt, etc

 ---
 [ORIGINAL README]